Moths of California

 - Forceps for sorting trap samples *BQ 4735 [optional]

-- Camera suitable for close-ups [optional]
+- Camera or smartphone suitable for close-ups [optional]

 - *Note insect equipment may be ordered from BioQuip, Inc. at www.bioquip.com.
 Also note 1138P if you have no equipment and plan to continue this activity after the workshop.